Charleene Closshey

+Closshey has released music albums including Christmas Time is Here, An Evergreen Christmas: Music from the Motion Picture, Talk About Love: Music from the Motion Picture “No Postage Necessary”, Smile, Glimpse and Aligned: A Planetary Mantra and Gong Shower.

 Early life

 Closshey was raised in Plant City, Florida, and started playing piano and reading music at age 2.
 She spent much of her childhood learning to play various instruments, including the flute, clarinet, harp, and viola.
-One of Closshey's baby photos appeared on the wrapping of Northern Bathroom Tissue.

 Closshey graduated valedictorian of her high school class at Lois Cowles Harrison Center for the Visual and Performing Arts in Lakeland, Florida, in 1999, where she was president of the National Honor Society and her senior class.
-Closshey subsequently obtained a Bachelor of Science degree with summa cum laude honors and concentrations in both marketing management and exercise science from Florida Southern College in 2002.
+She subsequently obtained a Bachelor of Science degree with summa cum laude honors and concentrations in both marketing management and exercise science from Florida Southern College in 2002.
 She continued her artistic education in extension courses through the Juilliard School, Circle in the Square Theatre School, New York University, and Berklee College of Music.

+Pageantry

 Closshey competed in the Miss Florida America pageants, winning Miss Orlando, Miss Tampa and Miss Tampa Bay.
 She won preliminary talent and was top ten at Miss Florida, receiving multiple academic and community service awards.

+Business

 Following her 2002 graduation from Florida Southern College, Closshey cofounded Ideas & Innovations, a strategic consulting and marketing management firm.
-Closshey was appointed to the Florida Film and Entertainment Advisory Council.
-In 2005, she was awarded "30 Under 30" by the Tampa Bay Business Journal.

 Career

 Acting

 In 2014, Closshey joined the cast of the Broadway musical Once, understudying the roles of Reza and Ex-Girlfriend.
 She made her debut on April 8, 2014 onstage at the Bernard B. Jacobs Theatre, the same stage where Madonna, Sean "P. Diddy" Combs, and Julia Roberts all made their Broadway debuts (1988, 2004, and 2006 respectively).

 Closshey appeared in the 2012 thriller A Thousand Cuts starring Michael O'Keefe.
 She then starred in the holiday film An Evergreen Christmas in 2013, opposite Robert Loggia and Naomi Judd.
 Closshey starred in and produced 2018 indie dramedy No Postage Necessary with George Blagden, Robbie Kay, Stelio Savante, with Michael Beach and Raymond J. Barry which released in theaters across the United States July 6, 2018.

-In 2012, Closshey appeared in, composed the score of and was executive producer of the short film "Walking with Francis", written and directed by Jeremy Culver, recounting the last days of the man who would become St. Francis of Assisi.
+In 2012, Closshey starred in and executive produced the short film "Walking with Francis", written and directed by Jeremy Culver, recounting the last days of the man who would become St. Francis of Assisi.

 Closshey and Culver later created the musical Feather, which was subsequently invited to show during the 2013 New York Musical Theatre Festival held Off Broadway at the Pershing Square Signature Center in the Alice Griffin Jewel Box Theatre.